0xMohamed/react-tanstack-virtual-table/docs/CELL_EDITING.md

 ### Handle Cell Edits

-The `onCellEdit` callback receives three parameters:
+The `onCellValueChange` callback receives three parameters:

 - `rowIndex`: The zero-based index of the row
 - `columnId`: The ID of the column (from `accessorKey` or `id`)